apalkk/QuickBash/README.md

 * Write "cd /Users/" and then paste after the "/"
 * Then enter "git clone "
 * Then enter "bash setup.sh"
-* ""**And That's It!
+* **And That's It!
 You're All Done!
-Type in "cSet" and hit enter to start the program.**""
+Type in "cSet" and hit enter to start the program.**